- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Brain Damage

-Trauma or oxygen deprivation during vacuum-assisted birth can lead to lifelong brain damage, cerebral palsy, developmental delays, and cognitive impairment.
+Trauma during vacuum-assisted birth can lead to lifelong brain damage, cerebral palsy, developmental delays, and cognitive impairment.

 Injuries to the Mother